Small Business Loans

 Be honest!
 Don't fudge your numbers.
 Lenders are smart and see right through it.
 Be fiscally responsible.
 Apply for lending when you don't need it.
 It's always great to have in your back pocket if you ever need the funds for growth - the best time to apply for a loan is when you are doing well and don't need the money!

-Most bank and credit unions will expect you to have excellent credit and will only lend to you if your credit is above 600 or 700.
+Most banks and credit unions will expect you to have excellent credit and will only lend to you if your credit is above 600 or 700.
 Online small business lenders are far more likely to lend to people who have personal credit scores that are below 600.
-Even online, most lenders expect you to have a credit score of at least 500.

 Many lenders have requirements around how long you have been in business with the lowest cutoff often being 2 years.
-That excludes many brand-new businesses and start-ups as lenders are wary of lending to companies without a track record.
+This is a requirement for some because lenders are wary of lending to companies without a track record.

 Number of Employees

-Some small business lenders prefer to lend to companies that have a certain minimum number of employees.
-While this can be as few as two additional employees, it depends on the lender.
+Some lenders prefer to lend to companies that have a certain number of employees.

-Often with traditional banks you have to fill out a written application, although some allow you to apply online.
-For some traditional banks and credit unions you’ll also have to go in person and meet with a loan officer.
+Traditional banks will oftentimes require you to fill out a written application, although some allow you to apply online.

 How to Improve Your Chances of Approval?

-There are a lot of things that you can do in order to improve your chances of getting approved for small business loans.
-The most important thing is to improve your personal credit score since many lenders use it to decide whether or not to lend to you and they also set your interest rate based on your score.
+There are a lot of things that you can do in order to improve your chances of getting approved for a small business loan.

 Ask the Expert: Deborah Sweeney, CEO of MyCorporation